Composite decking vs timber decking

 To keep them in the best condition, wood decking boards need a good clean and treatment each year.

-Decking treatments could include using decking oils and specialist protector.
+Decking treatments could include using decking oils and specialist protectors.
 Some decking paints and stains also include waterproofing and protecting agents.

 “Timber decking can last a lifetime if treated to Use Class 4 and maintained using appropriate products”, says Bob Tee, Timber Commercial Manager at Elliotts.